 Being dyslexic, words and I have had a rocky and somewhat adversarial history.
 Because of this, the idea of finding enjoyment in learning about the history and nature of these trixy, irrational, man-made bastards would never have occurred to me.
 But thanks to Mark Forsyth, I now realise this was a mistake.

-With humour and charm, Forsyth will take you on a fascinating meandering tour through literature, history, society and culture.
-In his hand's simple everyday words and phrases become portals through which we can glimpse unexpected origins and hidden histories all delivered in plain English.
+The Etymologicon is like meeting a fascinating stranger in the pub.
+With humour and charm, Forsyth will take you on a fascinating and meandering tour through literature, history, society and culture.
+In his hand's everyday words and phrases become portals through which we can glimpse unexpected origins and hidden histories, all delivered in plain English.

+The joy of The Etymologicon is the sense that you are never sure where you will be swept off to next.
+Expressions you have been using your entire life, and never really understood, will blossom into fascinating peeks into culture and civilisation.
 Why do we 'let the cat out of the bag'?
 For that matter, how much space is needed 'to swing a cat'?
 Why do we 'pool our money' is that anything to do with a swimming pool?
-What has the Starbucks company name got to do with Moby Dick, Vikings and a small stream in England?
-Why do we shoot at 'point-blank range', what's the recipe for 'humble pie' or the 'Proof of the pudding.'
+What has Starbucks the american coffee chain got to do with Moby Dick, Vikings, and a small and rather insignificant stream in England?
+Why do we shoot at 'point-blank range'?
+What's the recipe for 'humble pie' or the 'Proof of the pudding.'?

-Much of what you will find in The Etymologicon is quickly delivered and slowly forgotten; which incidentally is how Forsyth opens a paragraph on the topic of flatulence.
+Much of what you will find in The Etymologicon is ‘quickly delivered and slowly forgotten’; which is, incidentally, how Forsyth opens a paragraph on flatulence.